MicrosoftDocs/win32/desktop-src/SecAuthZ/security-descriptor-operations.md

 ---
-Description: 'Use the GetSecurityInfo and GetNamedSecurityInfo functions to retrieve a pointer to an object's security descriptor.' ms.assetid: '834f1b58-d403-4899-865e-5721a37587e9'
+Description: Use the GetSecurityInfo and GetNamedSecurityInfo functions to retrieve a pointer to an objects security descriptor. ms.assetid: 834f1b58-d403-4899-865e-5721a37587e9
 title: Security Descriptor Operations ms.technology: desktop ms.prod: windows